-The initiates the “Social Machine”
+The user initiates the “Social Machine”

-The user is prompted to decide whether two web pages from separate wikis are associated with a yes or no response.
+The user is prompted to decide whether two web pages from the separate wikis are associated with a yes or no response.
 The decision is based on attributes pulled from both the wikis and links to the pages for further information gathering.

-After the choice is made, another combination is created.
+After the choice is made, another combination is displayed.

 The process is iterated until the user ceases to partake in the application.